 Creating Learning Objects

 A number of multimedia learning objects and systems have been authored at U of T Scarborough.
 Some Faculty have won a Teaching Enhancement Grant funding for new objects.
 Production on these is under way.
 Visit the Multimedia Production page of the IITS site for profiles of past projects...something similar may serve your course needs.

-You may also choose to take advantage of an increasing number of self-serve online authoring tools, such as Blackboard's survey system.
+You may also choose to take advantage of an increasing number of self-serve online authoring tools, such as the Canvas Quiz system.